edayan/Leasing-contractor/README.md

 - Docker

-1. First make sure the database is running in root folder
+Execute the following on a command line in root folder
 ```
     docker compose up
 ```